Kaiser-class ocean liner: Kronprinz Wilhelm

 Responding to the success of Kaiser Wilhelm der Grosse and their rival Deutschland, a sister to the former was ordered.
-Launched in 30 March 1901, named in the honour of Crown Prince Wilhelm, she would have a varied career.
+Launched on 30 March 1901, named in the honour of Crown Prince Wilhelm, she would have a varied career.
 Her transatlantic maiden voyage on 17 September 1901 was from Bremerhaven, via Southampton and Cherbourg, to New York City.
 In 1902, she transported Prince Henry of Prussia to America and was also visited by her namesake.
 In September the same year, she won the Blue Riband, as her sister had done in 1898.
 This, however, was quickly taken by Deutschland.
 From 1914 she was an auxiliary cruiser for the Imperial German Navy, operating as a commerce raider for a year.
 Highly successful in this role, when the United States entered the war, she was seized in April 1917 and served as a Navy troop transport until 1919.
 Renamed USS Von Steuben (ID-3017) at capture, she was decommissioned and turned over to the United States Shipping Board, where she remained in service until she was scrapped in 1923.